apache/cordova-docs/docs/en/edge/index.md

         </li>
         <li>
             <h2>Plugin APIs</h2>
-            <span>Discover what plugins Cordova are available to using in your project.</span>
+            <span>Discover what Cordova plugins are available to use in your project.</span>
         </li>
     </ul>